-Consider the following: AIDS patients get yeast and fungal infections, diabetics get yeast and fungal infections, babies get thrush while they wait for their intestinal flora to develop and women get vaginal yeast infections quite often.
-These are just a few examples but it proves just how common such infections really are.
+Consider the following: AIDS patients get yeast and fungal infections, diabetics get yeast and fungal infections, babies get thrush while they wait for their intestinal flora to develop, and women get vaginal yeast infections quite often.
+These are just a few examples, but they prove just how common such infections are.
 So is it out of the realm of possibility that the rest of us could be susceptible?
 Of course not!

 So what is the point?
-The point is that these types of infections come on the cusp of either antibiotic treatments or somehow impaired immune function.
-So understand that even if you are otherwise healthy, the odds of having some kind of yeast infection are actually pretty good: especially when we consider what the Standard American Diet (SAD) does to our immune function.
+The point is that these infections come on the cusp of antibiotic treatments or somehow impaired immune function.
+So understand that even if you are otherwise healthy, the odds of having some kind of yeast infection are pretty good, especially when considering what the Standard American Diet (SAD) does to our immune function.

 Of course, your odds of having these issues increase dramatically if you have a high-sugar / low-fiber diet, impaired immunity, use drugs like antibiotics or birth control pills, use estrogen or steroids like prednisone, or have psychological stress.
 How do we know this?
 Because basically, these are all things that science and medicine have already agreed can trigger a yeast overgrowth.

-Of course, he goes on to say that a history of yeast infections, antibiotic use for infections or acne, oral birth control pill usage, and oral steroid hormone usage are predisposing factors as well.
-He also points to a craving for foods rich in carbohydrates or yeast as a big warning sign (Mark Hyman, 2010).
+Of course, he goes on to say that a history of yeast infections, antibiotic use for infections or acne, oral birth control pill usage and oral steroid hormone usage are also predisposing factors.
+He also points to craving foods rich in carbohydrates or yeast as a big warning sign (Mark Hyman, 2010).
 Listen to your body!

 Sure, you could go to the doctor if you feel you have these issues.
 However, there are a couple of significant problems with doing so.
-A good portion of the tests they could use for diagnosis of yeast problems are not exactly foolproof, and this includes the test for blood antibody levels.
-As we have addressed before, it probably would not matter anyway because the chances of them addressing the actual cause, instead of just the symptoms, are quite low.
+A good portion of the tests they could use for diagnosing yeast problems are not exactly foolproof, including the test for blood antibody levels.
+As we have addressed before, it probably would not matter anyway because the chances of them addressing the actual cause instead of just the symptoms are quite low.

-Understand that when your diet is wrong, your internal ecosystem will be off, and this provides a window of opportunity for the fungi to establish themselves on the gut wall.
+Understand that when your diet is wrong, your internal ecosystem will be off, providing a window of opportunity for the fungi to establish themselves on the gut wall.
 Our goal, being that the yeast has already filled the void, is to kill the fungus/yeast slowly and slowly allow the good bacteria to grow back.
 This will take some time.

 My advice is to be wary of Antifungal Medications.
-While I understand that sometimes nutrition and supplements just are not enough to clear up stubborn yeast overgrowth, you must understand that many medical-grade antifungals are extremely harsh on the liver, and many fungal organisms are resistant to them anyway.
-Think very hard before taking this step and do your research into the side effects.
+While I understand that sometimes nutrition and supplements just are not enough to clear up stubborn yeast overgrowth, you must understand that many medical-grade antifungals are extremely harsh on the liver.
+Many fungal organisms are resistant to them anyway.
+Think very hard before taking this step, and research the side effects.